 Whilst Japanese knotweed isn’t poisonous, it’s extremely harmful.

 Its roots, which can extend down to 7ft render, are virtually impossible to remove yourself, without the use of extreme chemicals.

-If left unchecked, these roots can exploit the weakness in any building, causing significant structural damage to walls, drains, floors and any hard surfaces.
+If left unchecked, these roots can exploit weaknesses in any building, causing significant structural damage to walls, drains, floors and hard surfaces.

 This means that this plant not only affects the health of your garden, but your entire property also!

 As recent reports have indicated, the presence of this destructive non-native weed, can knock thousands of pounds off the value of your property, in some cases, up to 10%.